Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Conclusion and Future Outlook

 \section{Conclusion and Future Outlook}

 This work has provided an analysis of user interaction patterns and strategies with LLM-assisted interactive systems through an example scene editing task in virtual reality.
-As evidenced by the results in \Cref{sec:overall-performance}, LLM-assisted interactive systems have the potential to guide users to find more effective and efficient interaction strategies and improve task performance without external guidance.
+As evidenced by the results in \Cref{sec:overall-performance}, LLM-assisted interactive systems have the potential to guide users to find more effective and efficient interaction strategies and improve task performance with very limited external guidance.
 Results from the post-experience questionnaire corroborate findings in prior work~\cite{kurai2024magicitem, giunchi2024dreamcodevr} on the strengths of LLM-assisted interactive systems for immersive content in perceived workload, usability, and user experience.
 Based on post-experience questionnaire comments, we summarize design considerations for LLM-assisted interactive systems in terms of multimodal interaction, user trust, user agency, and appropriate feedback to cope with uncertainty and hallucination.
 We also summarize interaction patterns such as the fact that visually distinguishable features tend to be edited first, and objects with an obscure goal state tend to be edited last.
 Interaction patterns further reveal how participants were able to improve their strategy through interaction with the system.
 Based on these qualitative and quantitative observations, we proposed a set of design implications for LLM-assisted interactive systems.

 Novelty effects possibly inflated usability perceptions and thus results have to be treated with caution and we encourage replication efforts.
-This study provides a promising outlook for LLM-assisted interactive systems and provides a reference for future work on interaction analysis of LLM-assisted systems.
+We also acknowledge limitations in our task design.
+For example, our tasks do not fully capture or analyze ambiguous user input cases typical of speech interfaces.
+Our tasks also do not take into account complex high-level editing requirements from the user.
+The current tasks on color and material modification and the \textsc{AssistVR} system presented in the paper lack the versatility to cater to various design requirements, which will be addressed in future work.
+Nevertheless, this study provides a promising outlook for LLM-assisted interactive systems and provides a reference for future work on interaction analysis of LLM-assisted systems.
 We envision that these interaction pattern findings and design implications will be applicable to LLM-assisted interactive systems in general to guide a broad range of future designs in VR and beyond.

-\acknowledgments{ The authors wish to thank A, B, and C. This work was supported in part by a grant from XYZ.}